 A length of ribbon & sticky tack

-I also made some blank T-shirts so she could write on these with a dry wipe pen.
+I also made some blank T-shirts so she could write on them with a dry wipe pen.
 These have been a big help in encouraging her confidence with writing & word recognition, & she's loved copying keywords from other T-shirts, adding new words, & using them to construct simple sentences.

 To keep all our mini clothespins together I added a little washing bucket which was an ideal size to hook on a nearby door handle.

-We used a long handled basket to make a practical laundry basket for all the T-shirts, & this again hooked over a door handle & was big enough to hold the washing line, T-shirts & peg bucket when Minnie had finished playing.
+We used a long-handled basket to make a practical laundry basket for all the T-shirts, & this again hooked over a door handle & was big enough to hold the washing line, T-shirts & peg bucket when Minnie had finished playing.

-For our washing line we used a length of ribbon & attached it to our kitchen wall with good ol' sticky tack!
-Obviously this washing line won't withstand too much weight, but it works perfectly for these T-shirts.
+For our washing line, we used a length of ribbon & attached it to our kitchen wall with good ol' sticky tack!
+Obviously, this washing line won't withstand too much weight, but it works perfectly for these T-shirts.

 And because they're laminated you can even 'wash' these T-shirts!
 Perfect for a little literacy play in the washtub or bathtub!
 When the T-shirts are wet they can be stuck around the bath & are ideal for games & bathtime stories.
 (Just make sure when you're making the T-shirts that you leave a little border of laminate around each T-shirt to prevent the water seeping through to the printed paper.)

-Minnie has independently used these T-shirts in many of her play activities around the house & garden, & it's been good to see just how they're helping her recognise those high frequency words, & giving her confidence with her reading.
+Minnie has independently used these T-shirts in many of her play activities around the house & garden, & it's been good to see just how they're helping her recognise those high-frequency words, & giving her confidence with her reading.

-Incorporating a little literacy in a relaxed playful way is great for encouraging children to explore & learn at their own pace & in a way which is meaningful & relevant to them.
+Incorporating a little literacy in a relaxed playful way is great for encouraging children to explore & learn at their own pace & in a way that is meaningful & relevant to them.
 What do your kids enjoy?
 Perhaps this little literacy idea could be adapted to suit their interests.

 If you'd like a copy of our keyword T-shirts, leave a comment & I'll add a link to them later.